Affordable Housing

 Housing Australia has broken new ground with its largest funding transaction ever, providing more than $500 million in Federal Government support to build 1,370 new homes in Melbourne.

-The $517 million transaction will help build new homes through the Victorian Government’s Ground Lease Model initiative, and will include more than 650 social homes, 180 affordable homes, 470 market rental homes and 55 specialist disability accommodation homes.
+The $517 million transaction will help build new homes through the Victorian Government’s Ground Lease Model initiative and will include more than 650 social homes, 180 affordable homes, 470 market rental homes and 55 specialist disability accommodation homes.

 The new homes – to be located in South Yarra, Prahran, Hampton East and Port Melbourne – will replace more than 500 outdated social dwellings.